lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

 	  is the equation for converting flux in nano-janskys to AB magnitudes, where the flux is u_calibFlux.

-    The "Define Synthetic Column" window filled out for creating a u-band AB magnitude column.
+    **Figure 10:** The "Define Synthetic Column" window filled out for creating a u-band AB magnitude column.

 **2.7.**  Create a new column for the `error` in the u-band AB magnitude.